Knowledge base

 This guide explains how to connect the desktop app eM Client (desktop application on macOS / Windows) to an email address hosted by Infomaniak.

-⚠️ The various services offered by Infomaniak are all compatible with the corresponding standard protocols (including IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
-Therefore, if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms of Service.
+- The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example), therefore if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak TOS.

 Prerequisites